ereide/pyga-camcal/README.md

 # Setup

-Check that you have virtualenv installed.
+Check that you have virtualenv installed (linux).

 ```
     $pip install virtualenv